Microsoft debuts Cloud Native Application Bundles and open-sources ONNX Runtime

 The first is Open Neural Network Exchange (ONNX) Runtime, a high-performance inferencing engine for machine learning models in ONNX format.
 It’s available on GitHub starting today and can be customized and integrated directly into existing codebases or compiled from source to run on Windows 10, Linux, and a variety of other operating systems.

-ONNX, for the uninitiated, is a platform-agnostic format for deep learning models that enables interoperability between open source AI frameworks such as Google’s TensorFlow, Microsoft’s Cognitive Toolkit, Facebook’s Caffe2, and Apache’s MXNet.
-Microsoft, AWS, and Facebook jointly announced it roughly a year ago, in September 2017, and it’s being actively codeveloped by Amazon, Nvidia, Intel, and AMD, among others.
+ONNX, for the uninitiated, is a platform-agnostic format for deep learning models that enables interoperability between open source AI frameworks, such as Google’s TensorFlow, Microsoft’s Cognitive Toolkit, Facebook’s Caffe2, and Apache’s MXNet.
+Microsoft, AWS, and Facebook jointly announced it roughly a year ago in September 2017, and it’s being actively codeveloped by Amazon, Nvidia, Intel, and AMD, among others.

 In a phone interview with VentureBeat, Eric Boyd, corporate vice president at Microsoft, said internal teams at Bing Search, Bing Ads, an Office that have incorporated ONNX Runtime are seeing AI model performance twice that of native implementations, and in some cases magnitudes higher.
 It’s also been incorporated into other Microsoft offerings, he added, including Windows ML and ML.NET.